-Vegan red beans and rice is just meatless Southern comfort food at its best and is delicious served with rice, and a large slice of crusty bread or a few Home-Made Cornbread Muffins to dip and dunk into the thick tasty homely red bean stew.
+Vegan red beans and rice is delicious served with rice, and a large slice of crusty bread or a few of our Home-Made Cornbread Muffins to dip and dunk into the thick tasty homely red beans and lentils.

 Using up leftover family dinners